-Citation, DOI & article data
+Citation, DOI, disclosures and article data

-Meniscal maceration is a finding sometimes used on MRI imaging to describe wasting away of the meniscus or cause to become soft or separated into constituent elements.
+Meniscal maceration is a finding sometimes used on MRI imaging to describe the wasting away of the meniscus or cause it to become soft or separated into constituent elements.
 It is often used with chronic degenerative conditions although some authors also propose this term in the setting of a tear (macerated tear) 2.
-On imaging, it is often seen as meniscal loss with destruction of expected architecture.
+On imaging, it is often seen as a meniscal loss with the destruction of expected architecture.

 - 2. Zheng J, Zhai W, Li Q, Jia Q, Lin D. A Special Tear Pattern of Anterior Horn of the Lateral Meniscus: Macerated Tear.
-(2017) PloS one.
-12(1):e0170710. doi:10.1371/journal.pone.0170710 - Pubmed
+PLoS One.
+2017;12(1):e0170710. doi:10.1371/journal.pone.0170710 - Pubmed

 - 3. Antony B, Driban J, Price L et al. The Relationship Between Meniscal Pathology and Osteoarthritis Depends on the Type of Meniscal Damage Visible on Magnetic Resonance Images: Data from the Osteoarthritis Initiative.
 Osteoarthritis Cartilage.
 2017;25(1):76-84. doi:10.1016/j.joca.2016.08.004 - Pubmed